-- Any class, activity or project that is for credit or required for a credit class - Any activity in which the student is personally rewarded financially or with some other material benefit - Any passive pursuit (visiting a museum) or spectator activity - All forms of duty or service within the immediate or extended family
+- Any class, activity or project that is for credit or required for a credit class - Any activity in which the student is personally rewarded financially or with some other material benefit - Any passive pursuit (visiting a museum) or spectator activity

-- Any activity or project that does not directly benefit the human community (work at animal shelter, etc.) - Any religious devotion (prayer, altar serving, etc.) or any activity which can be interpreted as proselytizing - Any project or activity in conflict with Catholic teaching - Any project or activity that involves any organization whose mission or activity is in conflict with Catholic teaching.
+- All forms of duty or service within the immediate or extended family - Any activity or project that does not directly benefit the human community (work at animal shelter, etc.) - Any project or activity in conflict with Catholic teaching - Any project or activity that involves any organization whose mission or activity is in conflict with Catholic teaching.